afmartin/WatchBot/readme.md

 ## PureCSS

 This project uses PureCSS (http://purecss.io/) for responsive web design.
-PureCSS is licenses under the MIT license included in the Public directory.
+PureCSS is licenses under the Yahoo BSD license included in the Public directory.

 ## License